hhn20/miniHack_Resistance/README.md

 Things to be kept in mind for accurate results:
 ------------------------------------------------

--camera permission required for the Smart ExerciseBuddy.
+- Camera permission required for the Smart ExerciseBuddy. [data is not being stored anywhere, only used for realtime analysis]
-	[data is not being stored anywhere, only used for realtime analysis] -It takes a bit time to load after start workout button is clicked.
+- It takes a bit time to load after start workout button is clicked.
 So please be patient.
--make sure your full body posture is visible in the screen -dont be too far or too close to the camera.
+- Make sure your full body posture is visible in the screen
+- Dont be too far or too close to the camera.
--For best results try in laptop.
+- For best results try in laptop.
 We are working on an android/iOS app too.

 FEATURES: